Bachelor of Science (B.S.) Major in Electronic Media and Mass Communication (Sports Media Concentration)

 The general education core curriculum courses are listed in the degree plan below along with the statewide component code number.
 See the General Education Core Curriculum section of this catalog for the Texas State requirements and options in the core curriculum, including Honors courses.

-In addition to the general education core curriculum, this major requires three additional hours of English literature and three hours of math/science/logic/computer science courses.
+In addition to the general education core curriculum, this major requires three additional hours of English literature, three hours of math/science/logic/computer science courses and a minor.

 - All students in this degree program must earn a "C" or higher in each of four core courses in Mass Communication, which include: